jappeace/jappeaceApplication/content/newtypes.md

 My first attempt was rather crazy looking back.
-I wanted to create the ultimate orphan. a polymorphic instance that was kept in check by constraints such as wrapped and the fact underlying types would have these beam instances implemented.
+I wanted to create the ultimate orphan. a polymorphic instance that was kept in check by constraints such as `Wrapped` and the fact underlying types would have these beam instances implemented.
 I attempted this but did got very far, I wasn't very sure what was going on anymore with the type errors I got out of that.
 But after a bit of searching I realized that what I attempted to do was ridiculous and dangerous.
-Of course that wouldn't work, now all previous and future *Wrapped* newtypes would have to be able to be fit into postgres or fail.
+Of course that wouldn't work, now all previous and future `Wrapped` newtypes would have to be able to be fit into postgres or fail.
-This piece of code would break all existing libraries that would've had a *Wrapped* newtype.
+This piece of code would break all existing libraries that would've had a `Wrapped` newtype.
 No this was an absurd idea.

 Rather than solving the problem for all newtypes,